aneeshnaik/lintsampler/paper/paper.md

 # Acknowledgements

+We would like to thank Sergey Koposov for useful discussions.
+APN acknowledges funding support from an Early Career Fellowship from the Leverhulme Trust.
 MSP acknowledges funding support from a UKRI Stephen Hawking Fellowship.

 # References